 What are the common tools?

 - Manual Shears/Tin Snips/Snips- These are typically like scissors but with some meat to them.
 They can be typically be found at your local hardware store (or home improvement store).
 These can be had as cheaply as $8.00 and they’ll get little jobs done if the steel is thin enough.

 - Electric/Pneumatic Shears- These are much more efficient in cutting through sheet steel compared to the manual snips.
 They feature a tough bit (could be tungsten carbide).
 These look like a big drill with a funky mouth.
 Can be had for as low as $40 from places like Harbor Freight.

 - Hack Saw- Comes in many different sizes, shaped like a bow (like the weapon) but with a sharp toothed blade where there string would go.
 Can saw straight cuts through material; though not efficient to be used on sheet steel this is effective on bar and flat stock if you don’t have a power tool.
-You can get these for $5 BUCKS!!
+You can get these for as loe as $5!!

 - Reciprocating Saw- Yeah, you can use the “fast hack saw” if you’re looking for a shortcut.
 Mostly for tubing if you’re using it on steel.
 It’s earned the name “Sawzall” because people have been known to use them for everything from exhaust work on their F150 to building a whole deck (out of 2×4’s).
 You’re looking at $25 from the likes of Walmart.

 - Band Saw- This is a saw that runs a continuous blade around a set of 2 wheels to provide a consistent sawing in one direction.
 You can feed your work piece toward the blade for clean cuts with radius capability as well.
 This will cost you as little as $129 brand new for a Ryobi unit, or you can buy better quality used for the same price or less if you scout Craigslist.